stjordanis/DarkTorch/README.md

 A docker for pytorch C++ frontend and OpenCV, trying to get cv::imread() to work.

 ## What problem am I trying to resolve:
-Libtorch binaries can be installed are build with _GLIBCXX_USE_CXX11_ABI = 0 which make it incompatible for OpenCV.
+Libtorch binaries can be are build with _GLIBCXX_USE_CXX11_ABI = 0 which is incompatible with OpenCV.
 Even when compiled with _GLIBCXX_USE_CXX11_ABI = 1, cv::imread() does not work.

 https://github.com/pytorch/pytorch/issues/17492